fastchat/ios/server/README.md

 # Development

+Install MongoDB:

+Need Homebrew?
+Copy and paste the following line into the Terminal: ruby -e "$(curl -fsSL https://raw.github.com/Homebrew/homebrew/go/install)"

+Then run:
+brew update
+brew install mongodb

+Once installed, run:
+mongod

+In a new Terminal Window:
 run 'npm install' in this directory to get the dependencies.

-Then run 'node server.js'
+Then run:
+node server.js